Kayaking in St. Johns River

 Snake Creek

-The goal was to cross the open river and head up Snake creek.
-A smaller scenic creek with beautiful cypress trees and natural wonders.
+The goal was to cross the open river and head up Snake creek—a smaller scenic creek with beautiful cypress trees and natural wonders.
 Unfortunately, the creek was clogged with water hyacinth, and we could not go far.
-Instead, we crossed the logging canals and headed into dead creek.
-We could only go a little bit up dead creek before we hit a clog.
+Instead, we crossed the logging canals and headed into Dead creek.
+We could only go a little up Dead creek before we hit a clog.
 We did have to turn around and go back out into the river.

 Spraying for hyacinths begins in the summer.
 Since the hurricanes from last year and our high water levels, the rivers have been hard to navigate at times.